miranda-hawkes/scala-mcp/README.md

-# Scala MCP Server
+# Scala 3 MCP Server
 Work in progress! 👷‍♀️🔨

-Scala-based MCP server implementation to connect to your Capsule CRM data
+Scala3-based MCP server implementation PoC that connects to your Capsule CRM data.

 ## Quick Start
+You can get started with the server and use it with your favourite AI assistant.

 ### 1. Get Your Capsule API Token
 1. Log into your Capsule CRM account
 2. Go to **My Preferences → API Authentication**